Tensor network methods for quantum-inspired image processing and classical optics: Image processing and optical image formation

 are of order $(2,2,1,1)$.
 The same local tensors can be similarly plugged on a tree tensor network such as shown in \efig{fig_mpo}.
 Applying the Hadamard transform to an image approximated by an MPS or TTN is simply the application of a Hadamard gate to each qubit individually.
 This suggests that some image processing tasks or optical calculations that can be expressed as tensor operators might be significantly faster than more standard classical methods.
 Complex Hadamard matrices in general cannot be written as \eref{hadamard}, and a description in terms of MPO would surely lead to an exponential increase in bond dimensions.
 As a counter point, although the discrete Fourier transform is a particular case of complex Hadamard matrices, it has been shown that the quantum Fourier transform operator can be written explicitly as a matrix product operator with a finite rank $\chi$ and error $\epsilon=\mathcal{O}(n \mathrm{e}^{-\chi\mathrm{log}(\chi/3)})$ \cite{chen2023quantum,chen2024direct}.
 The last section of this article will be devoted to optical applications of such speed-ups.

-In the following, we shall see how to incorporate the previous results into a realistic optical system.
-The simplest of calculations is to compute the point spread function of a classical optical system that contains phase aberrations.
-A monochromatic coherent field can be expressed as the plane wave
+In the following, we shall see how to incorporate our previous results on image encoding in the framework of a realistic optical system.
+The simplest of calculations is to compute the point spread function (PSF) of a classical optical system that contains phase aberrations.
+An image observed with that aberrated optical system will then be modeled by the convolution of the input image and the PSF.
+Let us start be defining a monochromatic coherent field as the plane wave

 where $k=2\pi/\lambda$, $A(r, \theta)$ is the amplitude of the wavefront describing the intensity variations and $\Phi(r, \theta)$ is the phase function, which captures the optical path difference and aberrations of the optical system.
 Phase aberration $\Phi(r, \theta)$ is often expanded using Zernike polynomials $\Phi(r, \theta) = \sum_{n,m} c_n^m Z_n^m(r, \theta)$, where $ Z_n^m(r, \theta) $ are the Zernike polynomials, and $ c_n^m $ are the corresponding coefficients representing different aberrations like defocus, astigmatism, and coma.
 The focal plane amplitude distribution is obtained from the Fraunhofer diffraction integral (see the standard textbook \cite{goodman2005introduction})